The objective of this study is to predict human wine taste preferences.

 4. Training strategy

-- A loss index.
+• A loss index.

-- An optimization algorithm.
+• An optimization algorithm.

 The selected optimization algorithm is the quasi-Newton method.

 The most crucial training result is the final selection error.
 Indeed, this is a measure of the generalization capabilities of the neural network.
-Here the final selection error is selection error = 0.678 NSE.
+Here, the final selection error is selection error = 0.678 NSE.

 5. Model selection

-The objective of model selection is to find the network architecture with the best generalization properties, that is, that which minimizes the error on the selected instances of the data set.
+The objective of model selection is to find the network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

 Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.

-The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
+The incremental order method starts with a few neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.

 The final selection error achieved is 0.661 for an optimal number of neurons of 1.